 25 photographs of the 1936 St. Patrick's Day Flood, Pittsburgh, Pennsylvania

 Green pebbled leatherette album, 7 x 10 inches.
-Photos measure in the 2.75 x 4.5" - 3.5 x 5" range, mounted with paper photo corners on dry black paper with short, closed edgetears to the top of the first four leaves, with a small loss to the gutter corner of the first leaf; album and photographs otherwise Near Fine.
-Series with deckled edges have stamps on the verso: "10 point Nutone Process, Certified by the Photo Finishing Institutes" and "James Lett Co." dated June 1, 1936, and March 16, 1937" (the anniversary of the flood).
+Photos measure in the 2.75 x 4.5" - 3.5 x 5" range, mounted with paper photo corners on dry black paper with several short, closed edgetears to the top of the first four leaves, and a small loss to the upper gutter of the first leaf; album and photographs otherwise Near Fine.
+Some of the photos with deckled edges are stamped on the verso: "10 point Nutone Process, Certified by the Photo Finishing Institutes" and "James Lett Co." dated June 1, 1936, and March 16, 1937" (the anniversary of the flood).
 Others unmarked.